Canadian Armed Forces: Origins and establishment

 During this period, a distinctly Canadian army and navy were established, followed by an air force, that, because of the constitutional arrangements at the time, remained effectively under the control of the British government until Canada gained legislative independence from the United Kingdom in 1931, in part due to the distinguished achievement and sacrifice of the Canadian Corps in the First World War.
 In November 1940, the Canadian militia was formally renamed the Canadian Army.
 However, in the 1950s, Reserve Army forces were once again referred to in official documentation as "Militia", which, although rare, is still used to refer to part-time members.

 Canadian Forces entered the Second World War in September 1939, after the Canadian Crown-in-Council declared war on Nazi Germany.
 Battles and campaigns during the Second World War that was particularly notable to the Canadian military include the Battle of the Atlantic, the Battle of Britain, the Battle of Hong Kong, the Dieppe Raid, the invasion of Sicily and Italy, Operation Overlord, the Siegfried Line Campaign, Operation Veritable, as well as the strategic bombing of German cities.

+Conscription for overseas service was introduced only near the end of the war, and only 2,400 conscripts made it into battle.

 At the end of the Second World War, Canada possessed the fourth-largest air force and fifth-largest naval surface fleet in the world.
-Conscription for overseas service was introduced only near the end of the war, and only 2,400 conscripts made it into battle.
-Originally, Canada was thought to have had the third-largest navy in the world, but with the fall of the Soviet Union, new data based on Japanese and Soviet sources found that to be incorrect.
+At one point, Canada was thought to have the third-largest navy in the world, but with the fall of the Soviet Union, new data based on Japanese and Soviet sources found that to be incorrect.

-Since 1947, Canadian military units have participated in more than 200 operations worldwide, and completed 72 international operations.
-Canadian soldiers, sailors, and aviators came to be considered world-class professionals through conspicuous service during these conflicts and the country's integral participation in NATO during the Korean War, First Gulf War, Kosovo War, and in United Nations Peacekeeping operations, such as the Suez Crisis, Golan Heights, Cyprus, Croatia, Bosnia, Afghanistan, and Libya.
-Canada maintained an aircraft carrier from 1957 to 1970 during the Cold War, which never saw combat but participated in patrols during the Cuban Missile Crisis.
+Since 1947, Canadian military units have participated in more than 200 military operations in the world, and completed 72 international operations.
+Canadian soldiers, sailors, and aviators are considered world-class professionals through conspicuous service during these conflicts and the country's integral participation in NATO during the Korean War, First Gulf War, Kosovo War, and in United Nations Peacekeeping operations, such as the Suez Crisis, Golan Heights, Cyprus, Croatia, Bosnia, Afghanistan, and Libya.

+Canada operated an aircraft carrier from 1957 to 1970 during the Cold War.
+It never engaged in combat but participated in patrols during the Cuban Missile Crisis.